Coracle Making Weekend

 Kevin and Ellen Grimley have been making coracles since 1995 and have led coracle workshops in a variety of locations including Donegal, Ireland.
 They often demonstrate coracles on the canals near their home in Leicestershire.
 In addition to workshops, exhibitions and demonstrations, they have built coracles for theatre, TV and film production, including for the BBC programme ‘Coast’ in 2006.

 Please wear stout shoes and working clothes.
 If possible participants should bring a cordless drill and bits, a hammer, a hand saw and small G clamps.
 (Please let us know if this will present a problem).

-£260 per person, to include all tuition, coffee, tea and a light lunch.
-Please let the Museum know in advance any special dietary requirements.
-You may wish to bring any other refreshments needed.
+£280 per person, to include all tuition, coffee, tea and a light lunch.
+Please let the museum know in advance of any dietary requirements.

 This course is fully booked.
 Please email firstname.lastname@example.org or call 01243 811021 if you wish to be added to the waiting list.Sold out